js1972/ZPIMON/README.md

-ZPIMONSC
+ZPIMON
 ========

 *** WORK IN PROGRESS ***

-pimon - an application for monitoring SAP NetWeaver PI-AEX.
+pimon - an application for monitoring SAP NetWeaver PI-AEX (7.31).

 Includes Development Components for: